JavaPOSWorkingGroup/javapos-code-generators/README.md

-# javapos-code-generators
+# JavaPOS Code Generators
-Code generators for creating JavaPOS types from contracts
+This project implements code generators for creating JavaPOS types from JavaPOS contract interfaces.

+The implementations in this project are not intended to be used in JavaPOS application or device service implementations.
+They are just development and build tools for the JavaPOS library maintainers to make their job easier and smoother.

+It it utilizes the [Xtend](https://www.eclipse.org/xtend) language and its great code template features.